Previous Episode << >> Next Part

 Craig took that opportunity to look for Morgan without them.

 Jessie landed on the hard sandy ground.
-Her injured throbbed so much it took her breath away.
+Her injured ankle throbbed so much it took her breath away.

 She saw a ray of light flickering only a few metres away.
 She pulled herself over to it.
 The light was getting dimmer by the second.
 Jessie picked it up, recognising it as one of the light arm bands.
 Pointing it at all corners of the room she saw nothing but the walls.